marcinjahn/technology-notebook/src/docs/index.md

 notepad.
 If you do find it worth a read, that's great!
 You can find out more about this website [here](/meta/this-website.md).

-Feel free to contact me with any queries via <a href="mailto:jahnmarcin@outlook.com">e-mail</a>.
-You can also find me at <a href="https://www.linkedin.com/in/marcin-jahn-63a9b915b">LinkedIn</a>.
+Feel free to contact me with any queries at <a href="https://www.linkedin.com/in/marcin-jahn-63a9b915b">LinkedIn</a>.